OmniSharp/omnisharp-sublime/README.md

 # OmniSharpSublime for ST3
  OmnisharpSublime is a plugin for ST3 to provide a C# development environment.
-It communicates with OmniSharpServer by nosami for IDE functions.
+It communicates with omnisharp-roslyn by nosami for IDE functions.

  It works on:
    1. Mac OSX